armmol/KayakTest/README.md

 Prepare JUnit tests to ensure good code quality.

-Try keeping your code efficient and try to apply OOP (object oriented programming) principles:
+Try keeping your code efficient and try to apply OOP (Object-oriented programming) principles:

 ______________________________________________________________________________________________________________________________________________________________________

 The command line application solves the problem stated above by calculating frequencies of values in the list and displaying them on the number line using a 2D Array.

 CLone repository directly.
 It is a maven project.
-Preffered IDE - IntelliJ Idea.
+Preferred IDE - IntelliJ Idea.
 Download Link - https://www.jetbrains.com/idea/

 Run the KayakMain.java class in the driver package to run the project.